Authorize AI-driven state transitions before they bind the enterprise.

 What OntoGuard does not claimNo production L5 overclaim, no live model mutation, and no public disclosure of protected internals.

-Technical proof remains available below, but the claim stays bounded: controlled L4 route-enforcement proof today; production L5 non-bypassability requires pilot or production topology evidence.
+Technical proof remains available below, but the claim stays bounded: controlled event-level no-bind proof today; production L5 non-bypassability requires pilot or production topology evidence.

 Proof Kit